ogierschelvis/zicht-email-rest-api/README.md

 The NoSQL database I am most familiar with is MongoDB (also used in RocketChat).
 So I chose that as data store.

-Furthermore I chose LoopBack to create my API, since it can easily create a RESTful API just from the CLI.
+Furthermore I chose the [LoopBack](https://loopback.io/) API framework to create my API, since it can easily create a RESTful API just from the CLI.

 ## Versioning